Hosting and bandwidth provided by WebCentrix.net.

 Official Hard Drive Upgrade Instructions

-The Apple Support Site has posted a detailed article on "How to install a replacement hard drive" in the 17-Inch "Unibody" MacBook Pro and covers the same material in pages 37-44 of the 17-Inch "Unibody" MacBook Pro User Guide (PDF).
-This likely will provide everything you need to replace the stock hard drive with a larger one.
+Apple covers how to replace the hard drive in the "Early 2009" 17-Inch MacBook Pro in pages 37-44 of the 17-Inch "Unibody" MacBook Pro User Guide (PDF).
+This likely will provide much of what you need to replace the stock hard drive with a larger one.

 The support document starts by noting that: